THE AFTERLIFE

 FATE

 Fate is real but a shifting aspect of reality.
-We are entirely in control of our own fates.
-Each person has a multitude of possible fates, as there are multiple possibilities free to be realized in the endless void.
-No being is destined to a certain specific fate.
-Fate is not static and unchanging, it is a result built up of multiple choices mixed in with cosmic circumstances that predate our birth and defy our control.
+We are entirely in control of our own fates and are an active participant in them.
+Each person has a multitude of possible fates, as there are multiple possibilities free to be realized in the void.
+No being is destined to a certain specific fate, the only detriment to total control of our every existential circumstance are the choices that have been made by others before our individual being came into existence.
+Fate is not static and unchanging, but it is a result built up of our own choices mixed in with cosmic circumstances.

 Despite these circumstances, we are alive, active creators and witnesses.
 Those who believe they are destined to a set of pre-determined choices, as if they are not conscious, present or living in a fluid world, do not understand the nature of reality.
-If you think you know your fate, you do not and you cannot.
-No one does until their physical death since you cannot know the future, you only know the past through vague memory and the past cannot perfectly predict the future.
+If you think you know your fate, you only know one of them.
+You will not know until physical death since the future is elusive.
+You only know the past through vague memory, and the past cannot perfectly predict the future.
 A path can be shifted dramatically at any time through a multitude of possible events, this is the result of both chaos theory and the butterfly effect.
 Life is chaos, no matter how desperately one tries to avoid the unknown, it stares each of us right in the face.
 Fate is a guide to action, action is a guide to fate.
-Fate is individual and each individual is his fate.
+Fate is individual and each individual is their fate.

 SPIRITUALITY

-Spirituality is not just crystals, herbs, materialistic possessions of supposed spiritual importance, manifesting self-indulgence*, faking positivity and having the Universe bring you everything you want.
-Viewing spirituality as a whole in this way only causes further attachment to impermanence, encourages the chase for unattainable ecstasy and fleeting exhilaration, it does not fully encompass what spirituality really entails.
-Which will only lead to a dead end.
-Materialism and selfishness is not spiritual.
-This is often referred to as spiritual bypassing.
+Spirituality is more than just materialistic possessions of supposed spiritual importance, manifesting self-indulgence, or faking a sense of positivity to avoid real issues.
+Viewing spirituality as a whole in this way only causes further attachment to impermanence, encourages the chase for unattainable ecstasy and fleeting exhilaration.
+It does not fully encompass what spirituality really entails, which will only lead to a dead end and an underdeveloped psyche.
+Similar issues occur with most religions, and concepts of the soul are risen up and above to the dictatorship of divisive gods.
+Spirituality should be down here with us, where tangible spirit resides.
+In the realms of cyclicity, blood, earth, death and birth.

 Spiritual psychosis is something I have fallen into the pit of many times, it can and will have disastrous effects on the psyche and life and is incredibly dangerous to get caught up in.
-Angel/message numbers and synchronicities have followed me around thoughout my life.
+Synchronicities have followed me around though out my life.
 When a major synchronicity pops into my sight, I will always read into it.
 Maybe a little too deeply, I might admit.
-I believe that there will always be somebody trying to communicate with you, and death, separation or departure will never deter them.
-Paying attention to these things can be greatly beneficial and allows us to receive support and guidance from loved ones past and previous, as we journey through the abyss.
+I do believe that there will always be something trying to communicate with you, and death, separation or departure will never truly deter them.
+Paying attention to these things can be greatly beneficial and allows us to receive support and guidance from loved ones past and previous and from the universe as a whole, as we journey through the abyss.
 However, there is a point where obsession and attachment to these signs can become detrimental and damaging.
-Always try to come at these things with a somewhat rational viewpoint, and have a solid basis of thought from which to take action or progress (making a list of personal meanings, paying attention to circumstances).
+Always try to come at these things with a somewhat rational viewpoint, and have a solid basis of thought from which to take action or progress (maybe making a list of personal meanings, paying attention to circumstances surrounding, learning how to make connections and actually learning something from them instead of assuming).
 When something aligns that is obvious to you, it is more than likely intentional.
 Forcing what is not there (or confusing it with what you desire to be there) will lead to resistance and confusion.
 It's not pleasant to feel stuck, lost and misdirected.
 Be and let be.
 What will come to you comes gracefully and suddenly, and if you are meant to receive it, you will never miss it.

 We are born to see patterns of information in reality, we learn to seek consensus reality in alignment with society's perception.
 When we go outside of what is considered "consensus reality" in thought or experience, we are taught to believe what we experience or think isn't real or valid.
-When we are taught that these things are not real because they extend outside of the current perception of consensus reality, they will not be seen or taken seriously by society as a whole, thereby ignored.
-This doesn't mean that these perceptions are neccessarily not real, just that they are not well understood or verified by reductionist science.
+When we are taught that these things are not valid because they extend outside of the current perception of consensus reality, they will not be seen or taken seriously by society as a whole, thereby ignored.
+This doesn't mean that these perceptions are necessarily unreal, just that they are not well understood or verified by material science.
 None of these things really can be, sometimes things just cannot be explained rationally, existence is irrational in its essence.
 Spirituality is a recognition of patterns.
-Light and dark, fractals of information, patterns in numbers, patterns in form, patterns in life that infer connections in human reality and far beyond.
-If we write off spirituality based on the selfishness and ignorance of the few, or the ignorance of patterns that do not fit in the box we have created for ourselves, how can we ever hope to evolve while remaining inside that box, never venturing toward those untested horizons?
-Spirituality brings us closer to the true recognition of interconnectedness, of the realisation of our place in this profound totality, in recognising all of the patterns that show that we are not displaced beings, but a "thicker" expression of the matrix.
+Fractals of information, patterns in numbers, patterns in form, patterns in life that infer connections in a preconcieved human reality and far beyond.
+If we write off spirituality based on the materialism, selfishness and ignorance of the few, or the ignorance of patterns that do not fit in the box we have created for ourselves, how can we ever hope to evolve while remaining inside that box, never venturing toward those untested horizons?
+We need a combination of both rationality and spirituality.
+Spirituality brings us closer to the true recognition of interconnectedness, of introspection, of the realization of our place in this profound totality, in recognizing all of the patterns in collective emotion and thought that show that we are not displaced beings, but a "thicker" expression of the matrix with the ability to evolve.
 Able to see, touch, smell, hear, taste, breathe, love, think and create.
-Reflections and refractions of form and energy, inside and out.

 Skull